digitalkaoz/preload-polyfill/README.md

 TODOS:
 -----

-- [ ] in firefox sometimes the resources are fetched again
+- [ ] in firefox sometimes the resources are fetched again (in 56 always)
 - [ ] With "disable-cache" the requests will be made twice
 - [ ] document all the things
 - [ ] include simplehttp2server for `npm run dev`